V-LoL: A Diagnostic Dataset for Visual Logical Learning: Experiments: AI Systems on the V-LoL challenges

 \textbf{Challenge 5: Data-Efficiency.} Challenge 5 investigates the data efficiency of the individual models by assessing their performances across different training set sizes.
 The evaluation is conducted using varying numbers of training samples, namely 100, 1k, and 10k.
-As depicted in Fig.~\ref{fig:experiments} in the small data regime, we observe notable variations in performances among the models.
+As depicted in Fig.~\ref{fig:challenge5} in the small data regime, we observe notable variations in performances among the models.
 While the neural models are subject to severe performance degradation, the neuro-symbolic approaches showcase their ability to learn effectively also from small amounts of data.
 In particular, it can be observed that $\alpha$ILP achieves best performances on both Theory X and complex problems for 100 training samples.
 Intriguingly, these performances even surpass those achieved with 1k samples.
 Turning our attention to the large data regime (10k training samples), we note substantial performance improvements for neural approaches.
 On the other hand, the neuro-symbolic AI systems encounter challenges in effectively scaling their performances as $\alpha$ILP and Popper exhibit declines in performance.
 Popper additionally runs into endless loops and code instabilities during execution.
-Noteworthy, Aleph, on the other hand, suffers from poor optimization, leading to excessive memory usage (up to 1 TB RAM) and prolonged training iterations.
+Aleph, on the other hand, suffers from poor optimization.
+In our detailed runtime analysis of Aleph in Sec. \ref{supp:runtime} of the suppl. we observe that an increase in the amount of data leads to an exponential training runtime and memory consumption.
 Notably, $\alpha$ILP consistently performs poorly on the numerical problem.
 This could potentially be attributed to issues with mode declaration and hyperparameter tuning.
-Comparing the individual rules across the training size, it becomes evident that the complex rule generally poses the greatest challenge.
+Comparing the individual rules across the training size, it becomes evident that the complex rule generally poses the greatest challenge. \\